Tony Bedeau: Moving clubs

 Bedeau struggled to establish himself at Walsall, scoring once against Shrewsbury, and was allowed to join Bury on loan in February 2007.
 He was transfer listed at the end of the 2006–07 season, and rejoined Torquay United in June 2007 on a 12-month contract.
 He struggled to reestablish himself at Torquay and was loaned to Weymouth in March 2008.
 He played nine times for Weymouth, scoring once, against Farsley Celtic, and was released by Torquay at the end of the season.

 Kingstonian

 On 9 August 2008, Kingstonian announced that they had signed Bedeau on a free transfer.
 He played in the first four games of the season, scoring once, before his time with Kingstonian was put on hold as he had a number of issues to deal with in Torquay.
 Bedeau played again for Kingstonian on 5 March 2009.

 His last registered club was Kingstonian.
-Since he left them in 2009, he has been available as a free agent.
-Bedeau is probably most known best for his long stint with Devon club, Torquay United where he served a number of years as a player.
+After he left them in 2009, he was available as a free agent.

+Death

+Bedeau died in February 2025, at the age of 45.